lee-sangil/lee-sangil.github.io/_posts/2024-05-25-Shader-design-patterns.md

 }
 ```

 The above magic numbers can be chosen manually so that randomness is shown well.
+For more information about the analysis of random sequences, visit [Analysis of Random Generator]({% post_url 2025-03-29-Random %}).

 ## Noise
 If we called a single independent noise as random, noise means the interpolated value between random values.
 Thus, noise functions have a continuity, whereas random functions show discontinuity.
 Below are the example of random and noise.